matrix-org/matrix-spec-proposals/proposals/3773-notifications-for-threads.md

 Similar behavior should be applied for an event which results in `notify` action with a `highlight` tweak set.

-This MSC does not propoase any changes to the payload sent to push gateways.
+This MSC does not propose any changes to the payload sent to push gateways.

 ### Unread thread notifications in the sync response